CloudKidStudio/PixiFlash/README.md

 # PIXI Flash [![Build Status](https://travis-ci.org/CloudKidStudio/PixiFlash.svg)](https://travis-ci.org/CloudKidStudio/PixiFlash) [![Dependency Status](https://david-dm.org/CloudKidStudio/PixiFlash.svg)](https://david-dm.org/CloudKidStudio/PixiFlash)  [![GitHub version](https://badge.fury.io/gh/CloudKidStudio%2FPixiFlash.svg)](https://github.com/CloudKidStudio/PixiFlash/releases/latest)

-A library for bridging CreateJS animations from Flash for use in PIXI.
-Publish Flash content like you normally would for CreateJS, but export for Flash.
-There can be _no_ vectors used, this publishing process only supports bitmaps, movieclips and timeline animations.
+A library for bridging CreateJS animations from Flash for use in Pixi.js.
+Publish Flash content like you normally would for CreateJS (with an HTML5 Canvas document), but export for Pixi.js instead.
+While there are some [known issues](/CloudKidStudio/PixiFlash#known-issues) with this approach, it produces fast animation playback for WebGL and is superior to using Flash's WebGL document.

 ## Flash Publishing